 The most common cause of aortic stenosis is a bicuspid aortic valve.
 Normally, the aortic valve has three leaflets (or cusps) that open to allow blood to pass through.
 Some people are born with only two cusps (bicuspid valve).
 These valves do not open well and over time may become more narrow.
 When the valves do not open well or there is an obstruction, the heart has to work harder to move blood out of the heart to the body.

 How do we diagnose Aortic Stenosis?

 Aortic Stenosis is usually diagnosed after a referral for a murmur.
 A murmur is a sound that the physician can hear when listening with a stethoscope.
 The sound is caused by the turbulence of the blood as it is pushed through the narrowing.
-If the valve is bicuspid, the physician may also hear a sound called a "click" which is caused by the valve opening.
-An echocardiogram can be done to confirm the diagnosis and determine the amount of narrowing.
-Mild stenosis usually has no symptoms, but will require regular monitoring to assess for any increased stenosis.
-Intervention will be needed for severe stenosis.
-At this point the heart is having to work harder and may not be able to pump enough blood to meet the needs of the body, especially during exercise.
+If the valve is bicuspid, the physician may also hear a sound called a "click," which occurs at the valve opening.

 How do we treat Aortic Stenosis?

 Usually the first line of treatment is a heart catheterization and attempt at opening the valve, typically with a balloon.
 This treatment is usually not permanent.
 Surgery will be needed at a later point.